Neon:PrairieLand

 No consideration whatsoever.
 Such a loveless and crass remark.
 It's a disgusting trait to unfairly stomp over someone as a means to elevate yourself... especially when you stomp on your faith-believing daughter.

-But remember if your faith doesn't look like theirs, then you are basically a heathen...
+But remember, if your faith and life don't look like theirs, then you are basically a heathen, an outcast, not worth the effort...

 My father-in-law then proceeded to retell an event that happened when we visited one March.
 At the time, I was majorly hurt and irked as I had recently found out from my wife (and her parents) that a lot of these abusive issues had pre-dated my arrival in Canada.
 I even tried to push past that and have dinner with them the night before at WEM – only to be ignored for the entire meal.